-Are classified staff and overtime eligible professional staff who choose to make up time missed during suspended operations placed on leave without pay until the time is made up?
+Are classified staff and overtime eligible professional staff who choose to make up time missed during suspended operations charged unpaid time off until the time is made up?

-No. Allowing employees to make up time missed during suspended operations is an option that prevents the employee from having to be placed on leave without pay because the employee either does not have, or chooses not to use annual leave, personal holiday (full day absence only) or compensatory time to use to cover missed work time.
+No. Allowing employees to make up time missed during suspended operations is an option that prevents the employee from having to take unpaid time off because the employee either does not have, or chooses not to use vacation, personal holiday (full day absence only) or compensatory time to use to cover missed work time.

 Why do most full time, overtime eligible classified and professional staff get credited with overtime when they work extra hours to make up time missed during suspended operations while employees who are actually required to be at work do not?